 Margaret and Tom Jones Awards

-Prof Martin Millett (University of Cambridge)
+Prof Sarah Semple (University of Durham)

 Beatrice De Cardi Awards

-Dr Michele Degli Espositi (Italian Archaeologica Mission, Umm al-Quwain)
+Dr Michele degli Espositi (Italian Archaeologica Mission, Umm al-Quwain)

 The Abraq Research Project